yangyu0311ugroop/docker-postgresql-postgraphile/README.md

 });
 ```

+# Dockerfile

-In each project folder, update the `Dockerfile.prod` so that it looks like the one below.
+In each project folder, it has `Dockerfile` and `Dockerfile.prod` so that it looks like the one below.

 ```dockerfile
 FROM node:alpine